Final report for GW20-206

 Objective 1: To evaluate the effects of different mustard species and their products against wireworms, we conducted a series of greenhouse and field trials.

 Subobjective 1a.
 Greenhouse studies were developed to minimize the effect of environmental variables and to determine wireworm response to mustard products in the absence of environmental variability.
 Experiments were conducted at the University of Idaho’s Manis Greenhouse in Moscow, ID.
 Square plastic pots in the size of 10.16 * 10.16 * 12.7 cm (W* L* H) were selected as experimental pots.
 Experimental pots were filled with sand-dominated media (70% sand and 25% peat moss).
 The mixed soil also contained 228 g of vermiculate (Therm-O-Rock West., Chandler, AZ) and 112g of fertilizer (15-9-12 [N-P-K]; Osmocote, Scott-Sierra Horticultural Products, Marysville, OH) per 22 kg of the load.
 The sugar beet wireworm, Limonius californicus, was used in this experiment.
 There were 13 treatments: 1) yellow mustard soil-incorporated plant tissue; 2) brown mustard soil-incorporated plant tissue; 3) canola soil-incorporated plant tissue as control; 4) yellow mustard seed meal applied at the rate of 8.9 t/ha (8 g/pot); 5) brown mustard seed meal applied at the rate of 8.9 t/ha (8 g/pot); 6) brown mustard concentrated seed meal extract applied at the rate of 2.2 t/ha (2 g/pot); 7) brown mustard concentrated seed meal extract applied at the rate of 3.3 t/ha (3 g/pot); 8) brown mustard concentrated seed meal extract applied at the rate of 4.5 t/ha (4 g/pot); 9) yellow mustard concentrated seed meal extract applied at the rate of 2.2 t/ha (2 g/pot); 10) yellow mustard concentrated seed meal extract applied at the rate of 3.3 t/ha (3 g/pot); 11) yellow mustard concentrated seed meal extract applied at the rate of 4.5 t/ha (4 g/pot); 12) neonicotinoid seed treatment (CruiserMaxx) and 13) non-treated control.
-This study was conducted in two time-blocks, with 8 replicates per treatment in each time-block.
+This study was conducted in three time-blocks, with 8 replicates per treatment in each time-block.
 Yellow mustard (Sinapis alba), brown mustard (Brassica juncea), and canola (Brassica napus) were planted in pots 8 weeks before starting the experiment.
 At flowering, plants were chopped and mixed onto the potted soil.
 At the same time, seed meal and concentrated extract of both brown and yellow mustard were added and mixed into the soil for respected treatments.
 All pots were sealed with parafilm for 24 hours.
 300 ml water was added to each pot; in the presence of water, glucosinolate compounds in brown (sinigrin) and yellow (sinalbin) mustard hydrolyze and release the biologically toxic compounds (Popova et al. 2017).
 Seed meals of both brown and yellow mustard were applied at the rate of 8.9 t/ha (8 g per pot)(Dandurand et al. 2017).
 Concentrated seed meal extract is a newly developed product and there was no recommended application rate against wireworms.
 We applied this product at the rates of 2.2, 3.3, and 4.5 t/ha (2, 3, and 4 g per pot, respectively), similar to those applied in (Dandurand et al. 2017) against potato cyst nematodes.
 A single sugar beet wireworm was placed in each pot immediately after applying the treatments and prior to covering the pots.
 To minimize phytotoxicity, wheat was planted 14 days after the soil treatments.
 With the exception of CruiserMaxx treatment, four untreated winter wheat seeds of the cultivar, SY-Ovation, were planted in each pot.
 CruiserMaxx was applied at the rate of 325 ml/100 kg seeds (CruiserMaxx treatment, only).
 Pots were arranged in a completely randomized design.
 After four weeks, emergence rate (percent germination), damage rate (percent damage), and wireworm mortality were recorded.
 Live wireworms were placed individually in the sand-filled containers and monitored for two weeks for additional mortality.

 Statistical analysis was performed in IBM-SPSS (ver.
 26).
 Generalized Linear Mixed Model (GLMM) was used to compare the effects of applied treatments (fixed effect) and time-block (random effect) on wireworm mortality (binomial response).